vectordotdev/vector/docs/specs/instrumentation.md

 ### Errors

-Errors MUST emit when they require user attention.
-If an error does not require user attention, usually because it will resolve itself, then it should emit as a warning.
-This reduces error noise and provides a clean signal for operators to understand if Vector is healthy and operating properly:
+As described in the [events](#events) section, all errors must emit as events to drive log and metric emission.
+Because errors can be transient and recoverable, errors MUST be able to log at warning and error levels:

+* MUST emit at the [error level](#error-level) if the error requires user attention, otherwise the error MUST emit at the [warning level](#warning-level)
-*  Retryable errors MUST emit as an error when the retry count is >= 3, the first and second retry MUST emit as warnings.
+  * Retryable errors only require user attention when the retry count is >= 3

+#### Warning level

+When an error event emits at the warning level it does not require user attention and, therefore, MUST do the following:

+* MUST log a message at the `warning` level
+* MUST NOT increment the `component_errors_total`

+#### Error level

+When an error event emits at the error level it requires user attention and, therefore, MUST do the following:

+* MUST log a message at the `error` level
+* MUST increment the `component_errors_total` by 1

 ### Events